 Facebook have this to say on the matter:

 Instant Articles lets people read publishers’ content within the Facebook app.
 In other words, when people read Instant Articles, they no longer visit publishers’ websites directly.

-However, Readers won’t be able to see the likes of your sidebar or pop-ups, meaning you’ll have less chance of actually converting people reading your content.
+However, readers won’t be able to see the likes of your sidebar or pop-ups, meaning you’ll have less chance of actually converting the people reading your content.

 In summary, faster load times means better user experience.
 People are more likely to read and share your content, but at the same time, your website traffic will decrease and as a result, you’ll also probably see a decrease in conversions from your site.